sidhant007/sidhant007.github.io/_posts/2025-05-09-When-is-a-deck-truly-shuffled.md

 - If you look at the problem only from the lens of linear algebra/probability, you might miss out on the **obvious** intuition of why Inverse-Riffle Shuffle should mix faster.
 Looking at the graph of the markov chain, we see how dense it is, having $2^n$ outgoing edges from each node, compared to the $n$ outgoing edges in the Put-On-Top Shuffle.

 - Once mixed, there is no point in doing more shuffles.
-[7 riffle-shuffles](https://math.hmc.edu/funfacts/seven-shuffles) for a standard deck is the golden number.
+It has been shown mathematically (along the lines of the proof technique we discussed) that [7 riffle-shuffles](https://math.hmc.edu/funfacts/seven-shuffles) for a standard deck are enough to ensure the deck is well shuffled.

 ## Follow-up Side-Quest